 4) Take Precautions when Cleaning or Removing a Foam Pit

-Cleaning and fluffing the loose foam pit (jump pit) suspends dust that can be inhaled and/or subsequently swallowed.
-As extremely high levels of flame retardants were measured in dust from foam pits this may be an important way that gymnasts are exposed to flame retardants.
-Potentially useful precautions include wearing protective clothing and using a dust mask.
+Cleaning the loose foam pit (jump pit) suspends dust that can be inhaled and/or subsequently swallowed.
+Extremely high levels of flame retardants have been measured in dust from foam pits as well as on the hands of coaches after replacing a foam pit.
+Strategies to reduce personal exposure include avoidance of these activities, wearing protective clothing, using a dust mask, and washing soon after.
 We suggest using a mask rated N95 (or higher) for solid particulates with an exhaust valve, which can be purchased at most hardware stores.
-The exhaust valve is useful to improve the ability to breathe with exertion.
+The exhaust valve is useful to improve the ability to breathe during those activities.

 Join our email list to stay updated about ongoing research on pit cubes and fire safety as well as interventions for reducing gymnast exposure to flame retardants.